Jay-ohn/JF-todolist/README.md

 ## Notes

-- Ensure MySQL is running before launching the app. you can setup a local server using Xampp.
+- Ensure MySQL is running before launching the app. you can setup a local server for this using Xampp.
 - If you encounter database issues, verify the mySQLdbsetup.sql script was executed properly.

 ## License